-In Spring 2010, the Vice President of Administrative Services, in consultation with the Vice Chancellor of Fiscal Services, finalized a budget outlook model for projecting the District's and CHC's likely revenues and expenditures three years beyond the approved budget, based on assumptions that are specified at the District level.
+In Spring 2010, the Vice President of Administrative Services, in consultation with the Vice Chancellor of Fiscal Services, finalized a budget outlook model for projecting the District's and CHC's likely revenues and expenditures two years beyond the tentative budget, based on assumptions that are specified at the District level.
 The resulting CHC Long-Range Financial Plan and Forecast presents both conservative and optimistic financial scenarios for revenues, District assessments under the new Resource Allocation Model (see Commission Recommendation 1 section), and expenditures over a three-year period.
 It also shows explicitly the quantitative assumptions that underlie each of those scenarios.
 All the data in the Plan and Forecast will be updated regularly as information on the State budget process becomes available each year, and the utility of the document itself will be evaluated annually.
-The Plan and Forecast thus provides a long-range, realistic context for managers as they construct their developmental budgets each year; for units, committees, and administrators considering resource requests in the planning and program review process; for point persons and groups implementing the Educational Master Plan; and for all other major planning efforts at the College (see document 01.30.01).
+The Plan and Forecast thus provides a long-range, realistic context for managers as they construct their developmental budgets each year; for units, committees, and administrators considering resource requests in the planning and program review process; for point persons and groups implementing the Educational Master Plan; and for all other major planning efforts at the College.

-The Long-Range Financial Plan and Forecast is incorporated into the Educational Master Plan (see document 01.06.04, pp. 51-53).
+The Long-Range Financial Plan and Forecast is incorporated into the Educational Master Plan.

-The mission of Crafton Hills College is central to both the Educational Master Plan (EMP) and the planning and program review process, in which units must demonstrate their contributions to it (Standard I.A.4).
-The EMP and the planning and program review process build in the systematic measurement of institutional effectiveness using both quantitative and qualitative data, the establishment of goals and measurable objectives to improve effectiveness, and the ongoing assessment of progress toward those goals and objectives over time at every level.
-Collaboration is characteristic of all planning at the College, and especially of the planning and program review process, in which every unit participates in some capacity every year (Standards

-I.B.2, I.B.3).
-Systematic review and revision are also characteristic; for example, the Educational Master Plan incorporates specifications for annual review and improvement, including the research underlying the Quantitative Effectiveness Indicators; the Planning and Program Review Committee conducts an evaluation of the planning and program review process each Spring with input from participants, and implements improvements in accord with its findings (Standard I.B.6).
+The mission of Crafton Hills College is central to both the Educational Master Plan (EMP) and to the planning and program review process, in which units must demonstrate their contributions to it (Standard I.A.4).
+The EMP and the planning and program review process build in the measurement of institutional effectiveness using both quantitative and qualitative data, the establishment of goals and measurable objectives to improve effectiveness, and the assessment of progress toward those goals and objectives at every level.
+Collaboration is characteristic of all planning at the College, and especially of the planning and program review process, in which every unit participates in some capacity every year (Standards I.B.2, I.B.3).
+Systematic review and revision are also characteristic; for example, the Educational Master Plan incorporates specifications for annual review and improvement, including the research underlying the Quantitative Effectiveness Indicators; the Planning and Program Review Committee conducts an evaluation of the planning and program review process each Spring, and implements improvements in accord with its findings (Standard I.B.6).

 The ongoing, integrated planning, resource allocation, implementation, and evaluation systems and processes at Crafton Hills College include both the planning and program review process and educational master planning, which in turn aligns with other major planning processes at both the College and District levels.
-These well-documented systems and processes assure that all programs and services in instruction, student support, learning support, and administrative services assess themselves carefully every year, and improve their effectiveness as required, in terms of the following characteristics, among others:
+These systems and processes assure that all programs and services in instruction, student support, learning support, and administrative services examine themselves carefully every year, and improve their effectiveness as required, in terms of the following characteristics, among others: